alxcube/lens/README.md

 There also may be some limitations on image size depending on browser.

+## Node.js

+To use Lens in Node.js you need some image processing library.
+You can use [Jimp](https://www.npmjs.com/package/jimp) with [Lens Jimp adapter](https://www.npmjs.com/package/@alxcube/lens-jimp).

 ## Semver

 Lens have no tests specified at the moment, so it stays at version 0.